twhite1031/STORMY/README.md

 <br><br>

 # Version
-1.0 <br>
-STORMY is updated frequently, re-install for the latest version.
+1.0 - STORMY is updated frequently, re-install for the latest version.
 <br><br>
 # Environment Installation
 There are a plethora of packages which enable use of STORMY.